Geoarchaeology: Objectives

+History and Development

+Geoarchaeological concepts and techniques have been used in both geological and archaeological investigations since the 18th century.
+However, scientists began to use the methods and techniques of the geosciences to interpret the archaeological record more commonly in the middle of the 19th century.

+The application of stratigraphic principles to archaeological sites stems from the work of Niels Stenson (aka Nicolas Steno) in 1669 and James Hutton in 1788.
+Stenson’s work developed and provided a basis for the principles of superposition and original horizontality, two of the core concepts in both geoarchaeology and archaeology.
+Hutton’s work led to significant conclusions in the 1850s about how old the human race is.
+Geoscience concepts continued to be applied to archaeological investigations in this way for the next few decades, until the early 1900s, when the application of these principles to archaeological sites became more refined with the addition of more specific field and lab techniques for studying past environmental conditions and material analysis.

+Geoarchaeology, as we know it today, developed as a subfield of archaeology in the 1970s-1980s through the work of multidisciplinary teams applying geoscience field techniques to their studies.
+Innovations in dating technology in the 1940s enabled more accurate absolute dates to be obtained from many kinds of archaeological sites, which demonstrated the value of geoscience concepts and techniques to archaeology.

-Techniques used
+Techniques Used

-Monolith sampling
+Monolith Sampling

-Monolith sampling is a technique of collecting samples from a section for analyzing and detecting the buried processes down the profile of the section.
-Narrow metal tins are hammered into the section in a series to collect the complete profile for study.
-If more than one tin is needed they are arranged offset and overlapping to one side so the complete profile can be rebuilt offsite in laboratory conditions.
+Monolith sampling is a geoarchaeological sampling technique that involves collecting sample cores from a section of an archaeological site to analyze and detect the buried processes that have affected the site.
+Narrow metal tins are hammered into the section, either by hand or by using machinery, in a sequence to collect the complete profile of the site for study.
+If more than one tin is needed, they are arranged in offset and overlapping positions so the complete profile can be rebuilt, typically off-site in laboratory conditions.

-Loss on ignition testing
+Loss on Ignition Testing

-Loss on ignition testing for soil organic content – a technique of measuring organic content in soil samples.
-Samples taken from a known place in the profile collected by column sampling are weighed then placed in a fierce oven which burns off the organic content.
-The resulting cooked sample is weighed again and the resulting loss in weight is an indicator of organic content in the profile at a certain depth.
-These readings are often used to detect buried soil horizons.
-A buried soil's horizons may not be visible in section and this horizon is an indicator of possible occupation levels.
-Ancient land surfaces especially from the prehistoric era can be difficult to discern so this technique is useful for evaluating an area's potential for prehistoric surfaces and archaeological evidence.
-Comparative measurements down the profile are made and a sudden rise in organic content at some point in the profile combined with other indicators is strong evidence for buried surfaces.
+Loss on ignition testing for soil organic content is a technique that measures the organic content of soil samples.
+Samples taken from a known location in the profile, collected by column sampling, are weighed and placed in a furnace oven, which burns off the organic content.
+The cooked sample is then weighed again, and the resulting loss in weight of the sample indicates the organic content in the profile at a given depth.
+This technique is often used to detect buried soil horizons that may not be visible to the naked eye.
+Ancient land surfaces, especially from the prehistoric era, can be difficult to discern, so this technique is useful for evaluating an area's potential for prehistoric surfaces and archaeological evidence.
+Comparative measurements down the profile are made, and a sudden rise in organic content at some point in the profile, combined with other indicators, is strong evidence for buried surfaces.

-Near-surface geophysical prospection
+Near-Surface Geophysical Prospection

-Geophysical archaeological prospection methods are used to non-destructively explore and investigate possible structures of archaeological interest buried in the subsurface.
-Commonly used methods are:
+Geophysical archaeological prospection methods are used to non-destructively explore and investigate possible archaeological sites buried in the subsurface.
+Commonly used methods include: